 HOW TO Kill COCKROACHES

-Find areas were they hide.
+Find areas where they hide.

 Always inspect your home first to determine the best way and methods to use against the infestation sites.
 Always be prepared.
 The weapon of choice is a bright flashlight.
 Use your bright light to look behind spots like refrigerators and stoves, cracks and crevices, and under sinks.
 Use roach glue strips to locate large infestations.
 Based on your flashlight inspection, decide on the most strategic areas to place strips.
 Monitor those areas for a few days to a week.
 Strips in high-traffic areas will catch the most roaches, and these areas will need the most treatment.

-Caulk were necessary.
+Caulk where necessary.
 Caulk cracks and crevices.

 When looking for problems, traps can help reduce cockroach infestations.
 Traps are not the end all solution to the problem.
-One of the best way to aid in traps is to use caulking.
+One of the best ways to aid in traps is to use caulking.
 We call that exclusion.
 Seal them out with caulk.
-Any cracks and crevices is home to the pesky cockroach.
+Any cracks and crevices are home to the pesky cockroach.
 To prevent a roach infestation from expanding, use caulk to fill possible entry points, including gaps between walls or tile, small crevices and entry holes.
 It will also help to use weather stripping on doors and window seals.

 Use bait stations near infestation areas to prevent

 Gel bait is the most used bait to effectively eliminate roaches.
 This type of bait comes in 4 grams tubes and is used by professionals as well as homeowners on a daily basis.
 Always read the label.
 Apply in areas under and in baseboards and all cracks and crevices.
 Closer the bait is placed near the infestation, the better chance of elimination.
 Always keep an eye out for dead roaches.
 They can die anywhere as the bait takes effect.
 Bait stations are concealed in a plastic container.
-It is another form of bait that is popular among home owners.
+It is another form of bait that is popular among homeowners.
 Roaches simply crawl in and feed on the bait.
 The stations are tamper proof.
 The roaches eat this bait and die, and unfortunately, they are eaten by their tribe and pass the poison on.

 Boric Acid in Cracks in Crevices will eliminate infestations

 One of the best roach killers on the market is Boric acid.
-This is a long lasting substance that clogs the roaches breathing passages.
+This is a long-lasting substance that clogs the roaches breathing passages.
 Boric acid is found in toothpaste and detergent.
 Always read the label when using this product.
 Boric acid, unfortunately, can become air borne if not applied into cracks and crevices.
 Air borne products can reach non target areas such as children and pets.

 PEST MANAGEMENT PROFESSIONAL